Blevs/after-party-authentication/README.md

 # Sprint Challenge: Form Management

 This challenge allows you to practice the concepts and techniques learned over the past Sprint and apply them in a concrete project.
-This Sprint explored form management, custom hooks, and client-side authentication.
+This Sprint explored class components and lifecycle methods, advanced form management, and unit testing.

 ## Instructions